Looking for how to get from Bali to Nusa Penida?!

 The fee for this service remains at $69.
 With the ability to book online beforehand, I would choose this option to avoid missing the boat or having to haggle at the port.

 You’re on the boat for a while, so take into consideration the sea conditions.
-According to the boat companies, April, May, and June, October November and mid-December are the best months for sea travel between Lombok and Nusa Penida.
+According to the boat companies, April, May, June, October, November, and mid-December are the best months for sea travel between Lombok and Nusa Penida.

 It really is a simple journey from Lombok to Nusa Penida and one that gives you the chance to stop off and see other islands on the way.